labgrid-project/labgrid/doc/configuration.rst

     to pass before sending a newline to device.
   - console_ready (regex): optional, pattern used by the kernel to inform the user that a console can be activated by pressing enter.
+  - post_login_settle_time (int): optional, seconds of silence after logging in before check for a prompt.
+Useful when the console is interleaved with boot output which may interrupt prompt detection

 .. _conf-sshdriver: